kronosapiens/kronosapiens.github.io/_posts/2014-05-10-from-ruby-to-python.markdown

 #### Inheritance

-Ruby handles inheritance via the `<` operator, like so: `class Dog < Mammal`, while Python has the parent class passed on as an argument, like so: `class Dog(mammal):`
+Ruby handles inheritance via the `<` operator, like so: `class Dog < Mammal`, while Python has the parent class passed on as an argument, like so: `class Dog(Mammal):`

 In Ruby, we access overridden methods of the parent class by simply calling `super` within the overriding method.
 In Python, the syntax is slightly more complicated: